Unnatural Selection (Star Trek: The Next Generation)

-"Unnatural Selection" is the seventh episode of the second season of the American science fiction television series Star Trek: The Next Generation, the 33rd episode of TNG.
+"Unnatural Selection" is the seventh episode of the second season of the American science fiction television series Star Trek: The Next Generation, the 33rd episode overall.
 It was first broadcast on January 30, 1989.
-It is written by John Mason and Mike Gray, and directed by Paul Lynch.
+It was written by John Mason and Mike Gray, and directed by Paul Lynch.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise encounters a Starfleet supply ship where everyone has died from rapid aging.
 They must find the cause before scientists on a research colony suffer the same fate.

 The episode received a 1989 Emmy award nomination for hair styling.

 Plot

 The Federation starship Enterprise, under the command of Captain Jean-Luc Picard (Patrick Stewart), receives a distress call from the USS Lantree and finds it adrift.
 The Enterprise taps into the Lantree's viewer and finds that the crew appear to have died from old age, even though many were as young as the Enterprise crew.
 The only evidence of any medical problems was a harmless case of Thelusian flu in one of the ship's officers.
 They discover that the Lantree's last port-of-call was the Darwin Genetic Research Station on Gagarin IV.
 Captain Picard orders a quarantine warning broadcast to be set on the Lantree and orders the Enterprise to Gagarin IV.
 As they near the planet, they receive another distress call from the station's researchers, all of whom have started a rapid onset of geriatric phenomena they believe is tied to the Lantree.

 When the Enterprise arrives in orbit, the research team's leader pleads to have the station's genetically engineered children brought aboard, asserting that they are safe, as they have been in isolation from the rest of the station.
-Picard is concerned with exposing the Enterprise to the same phenomenon that is affecting the station but allows his Chief Medical Officer Dr. Pulaski (Diana Muldaur) to have one of the children beamed aboard encased in styrolite which shields the rest of the ship from possible contamination.
-The child is brought to sick bay and Dr. Pulaski finds the child, a male teenager, to be near perfection, describing him as the "next step in human evolution".
-She convinces Picard to allow her to take a shuttle away from the Enterprise, so that she can examine the child outside of the styrolite without exposing the rest of the crew and recruits Commander Data (Brent Spiner) as pilot, who as an android is be immune to infection.
+Picard is concerned with exposing the Enterprise to the same phenomenon that is affecting the station but allows his Chief Medical Officer Dr. Pulaski (Diana Muldaur) to have one of the children beamed aboard encased in styrolite, which shields the rest of the ship from possible contamination.
+The child, a male teenager, is brought to sick bay and Dr. Pulaski is fascinated by him, describing him as the "next step in human evolution".
+She convinces Picard to allow her to take a shuttle away from the Enterprise, so that she can examine the child outside of the styrolite without exposing the rest of the crew and recruits Commander Data (Brent Spiner) as pilot, who as an android is immune to infection.
 When she removes the protective material, the boy awakens and telepathically communicates with her.
-She is suddenly struck by joint pain and recognizes that she has become affected with the same condition as the Lantree and station crew and orders Data to pilot the shuttle to the research station.
+She is suddenly struck by joint pain and recognizes that she must be experiencing with the same condition as the Lantree and station crew, so instead of returning to the Enterprise she orders Data to pilot the shuttle to the research station.